MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.AndroidAppDocsFileOperationEnds

 Critical Docs Android Only (AppDocs) telemetry data for File New/Open/SaveAs end operations.
 This captures error codes for failures of these AppDocsOperations.
-Microsoft uses this to identify failures in various file operation and the exact layer at which the failure has occurred in Word, Excel, or PowerPoint.
+Microsoft uses this to identify failures in various file operations and the exact layer at which the failure has occurred in Word, Excel, or PowerPoint.

 The following fields are collected: